S.294 - Native American Business Incubators Program Act116th Congress (2019-2020)

 Interior must issue a grant for a three-year term and may renew a grant for up to three more years.

-Grant recipients must provide a nonfederal contribution of at least 25% of the annual grant disbursement each year or 33% of a grant renewal.
+Grant recipients must generally provide a nonfederal contribution of at least 25% of the annual grant disbursement each year; however, Interior may waive this requirement under certain circumstances.
+Further, grant recipients must provide a nonfederal contribution of at least 33% of a grant renewal.

 (Sec.
 6) Interior must facilitate the establishment of relationships between grant recipients and educational institutions serving Native American communities.